VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter04.md

 ### Setting End of Line Symbol

 In normal situation, `TEXTEDIT` edit box will not display linefeed symbol.
-If using `EM_SETLFDISPCHAR` message sets the display symbol for linefeeds, then edit box will display linefeed as the set display symbol.
+If using `EM_SETLFDISPCHAR` message sets the display symbol for line feeds, then edit box will display linefeed as the set display symbol.

 ```cpp